In this guide

 - Volume-weighted average price (VWAP) calculated across 1h, 4h, and 24h windows

-- News monitoring systems with automated alerts tied to the market question
+- News monitoring infrastructure with targeted keyword matching aligned to the market question

-PolyGram's portfolio analytics supervise your holdings with instantaneous profit/loss calculations, performance trajectories, and risk-adjusted returns.
-To explore disciplined methodologies, consult our prediction market strategies guide.
+PolyGram's portfolio analytics supervise your holdings with instantaneous profit/loss computation, performance trajectories, and risk-adjusted returns.
+For deeper exploration of methodical approaches, consult our prediction market strategies guide.
 Start trading on PolyGram →